ThinkR-open/fusen/README.md

 with switching between R files, tests files, vignettes.
 In particular, when changing arguments of a function, we need to change examples, unit tests in multiple places.
 Here, you can do it in one place.
 No risk to forget one.
+Think also about code review: everything related to one function is at the same place.

 ## Why is this package named {fusen} ?

 A fusen is an origami.
-It is a piece of paper that you fold in a specific way so that at the end, you can magically inflate it to let a nice box appear.
+It is a flat piece of paper that you fold in a specific way so that at the end, you can magically inflate it to let a nice box appear.

 <img src="man/figures/fusen_seb_crop_small.jpg" width="25%" />

-Similarly, the {fusen} package uses one page of Rmd, that you fill in a specific way so that at the end, you can magically `inflate()` it to let a nice package appear.
+Similarly, the {fusen} package uses one flat Rmd template, that you fill in a specific way so that at the end, you can magically `inflate()` it to let a nice package appear.

 <details>
 <summary>